terralang/terra/release/share/terra/README.md

 ### Building with NMake (Windows)

+Note: This build system is deprecated.
+Please use CMake instead (see above).

-Terra also has an older NMake build for Windows, which is no longer recommended.
+Terra also has an older NMake build for Windows, though it is no longer recommended.
 For instructions, see [the msvc directory](https://github.com/terralang/terra/blob/master/msvc/README.md).

 Note that you will need to build LuaJIT yourself (unlike CMake).